4awpawz/buster/README.md

 ## configuration

-Buster builds its runtime configuration, which consists of options and operational directives, from configuration data passed to it from the *command line* as well as from configuration data it finds in either *.buster.json* or *package.json*, respectively.
+Buster builds its runtime configuration, which consists of [options](#options) and [operational directives](#operational-directives), from configuration data passed to it from the *command line* as well as from configuration data it receives from *parameters passed to it directly from another program*, or from *.buster.json* or from configuration data it finds in *package.json*.

->__Important__ command line configurations takes *priority* over .buster.json configuration; .buster.json configurations takes *priority* over package.json configuration.

 ### command line